kong9812/MyosotisFramework/README.md

     The solution configuration is set to `FWDLL`.
 Build the project using this configuration to ensure proper operation.
   - **Reload Method**
     Press the F5 key to trigger hot reloading.

+- **ImGui**
+  ImGui has been integrated into the project, providing an easy-to-use graphical user interface for debugging and development.